tommasorigon/India-SequentiaLogit/results.md

 This part of the tutorial will reproduce the main results of the paper, including the computation of the DIC and WAIC indexes, the graphs and tables.

-The starting point is the file containing the [results of the MCMC chain](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/estimation.RData), as explained in the [`estimation.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/estimation.md) tutorial.
-We load everything in memory, as well as the dataset and some core functions.
+The starting point are the file containing the results of the MCMC chain available in the [`wprkspaces`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/workspaces) folder, as explained in the [`estimation.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/estimation.md) document.
+We load all these files in memory, as well as the [`dataset`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/data-cleaning.md) and the [`R core functions`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R).